Deregister from the NEM

 Complete and submit

-Complete the application to deregister and the settlements revision liability deed if required, as outlined above, and email a copy to email@example.com.
+Complete the ceasing to be registered letter and the settlements revision liability deed if required, as outlined above, and email a copy to firstname.lastname@example.org.

-AEMO reviews the deregistration application.
+AEMO reviews the ceasing to be registered letter.
 Depending on circumstances, AEMO may require additional information to verify the reasons for deregistration and to confirm that any ongoing liability in the market will be met.

 AEMO approves the deregistration and notifies the applicant accordingly.
 AEMO also notifies the AER, AEMC and all Registered Participants of AEMO’s decision.